projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-splitlock.rst

 uses it to prevent any VM running with potential system performance impacting split-locked instructions.
-This detection can be disabled (by changing the :option:`hv.FEATURES.ENFORCE_TURNOFF_AC` setting in the ACRN configurator tool) for customers not caring about system performance.
+This detection can be disabled (by changing the :option:`hv.FEATURES.ENFORCE_TURNOFF_AC` setting in the ACRN Configurator tool) for customers not caring about system performance.